SelectCode/apply/docs/pages/challenges/fullstack.md

 2. **Task Creation and Assignment**: Users should be able to create tasks for projects, assign them to other users, and update their status.
 3. **Task Overview**: Implement an intuitive dashboard or board view that allows users to visualize all tasks at a glance, including their current status, assignees, and any other relevant information.

+Regarding the UI/UX: Feel free to be creative!
+But: While a polished UI is nice, we're more interested in functionality and code quality.
+Focus on creating a clean, usable interface.

 ## Optional Features

 1. **User Authentication**: Users should be able to register, log in, and log out of the system.